 The huge and extravagantly ornate funerary monument of Pope Gregory XV (r.
-1621-23) and his nephew Cardinal Ludovico Ludovisi (1595-1632), which stands in the church of Sant' Ignazio, was designed by the French sculptor Pierre Legros (1666-1719), and created between 1709 and 1719.
+1621-23) and his nephew Cardinal Ludovico Ludovisi (1595-1632), which stands in the 17th century church of Sant' Ignazio di Loyola a Campo Marzio, was designed by the French sculptor Pierre Legros (1666-1719), and created between 1709 and 1719.

-The 17th century church of Sant' Ignazio is dedicated to St Ignatius of Loyola (1491-1556), the Spanish soldier and theologian, who founded the Society of Jesus, better known as the Jesuits.
+The church is dedicated to St Ignatius of Loyola (1491-1556), the Spanish soldier and theologian, who founded the Society of Jesus, better known as the Jesuits.

-Íñigo López de Loyola was canonised by Pope Gregory XV on March 12th, 1622.

-The building of the church was funded by the pope's fabulously wealthy nephew, Cardinal Ludovico Ludovisi (1595-1632).
+Íñigo López de Loyola was canonised by Pope Gregory XV on March 12th, 1622, while the building of the church was funded by the pope's fabulously wealthy nephew, Cardinal Ludovico Ludovisi (1595-1632).

 My name is David Lown and I am an art historian from Cambridge, England.
-Since 2001 I have lived in Italy, where I run private and
+Since 2001 I have lived in Italy, where I run private walking tours of Rome.

 Search Walks in Rome: